Eomys/pyleecan-doc/tests_tutorials/how.to.parametrize.md

 ## To go Further

-Pytest allows us to make setup methods.
+Pytest allows us to make setup and teardown methods.
 [Here is a tutorial for that.](typical.pyleecan.GUI.test.md)